-The Toowoomba Second Range Crossing will provide commercial and heavy vehicles with an alternative crossing of the mountain range to the north of Toowoomba.
-The 41km-long bypass route will run from the Warrego Highway at Helidon in the east to the Gore Highway at Athol in the west, via Charlton.
-Construction of the project was awarded to the Nexus Infrastructure consortium and has a budget of $1.6 billion.
+The Toowoomba Second Range Crossing provides commercial and heavy vehicles with an alternative crossing of the mountain range to the north of Toowoomba.
+The bypass not only addresses increasing transport demands from the region’s growing population, but will improve freight efficiency, driver safety and relieve pressure on Toowoomba’s roads.
+The 41 km-long bypass route runs from the Warrego Highway at Helidon in the east to the Gore Highway at Athol in the west, via Charlton.
+Construction of the project was awarded to the Nexus Infrastructure consortium and had a budget of $1.6 billion.

 The route crosses several major creek systems that experienced devastating flooding in January 2011.
 WMS were engaged as contractors by Aurecon to work within the Nexus Infrastructure project team and assist with the flood impact assessments of the Dry Creek and Gowrie Creek crossings.